Land and Sea Tour

 23rd August (sea & land)

 We return to Dunstaffnage marina by lunchtime.
-Collected to hook up with glorious train journey back through the Highlands to Edinburgh for a comfortable last night.
+Collected to hook up with glorious train journey back through the Highlands to Glasgow for a comfortable last night.

 St Hilda's Seahorse II